Emperor Wu of Han: Legacy

 Historians have treated Emperor Wu with ambivalence, and there are certainly some contradictory accounts of his life.
 He roughly doubled the size of the Han empire of China during his reign, and much of the territory that he annexed is now part of modern China.
-He officially encouraged Confucianism, yet just like Qin Shi Huang, he personally used a legalist system of rewards and punishments to govern his empire.
+He officially promoted Confucianism, yet just like Qin Shi Huang, he personally used a legalist system of rewards and punishments to govern his empire.

 Emperor Wu is said to have been extravagant and superstitious, allowing his policies to become a burden on his people.
 As such he is often compared to Qin Shi Huang.
 The punishments for perceived failures and disloyalty were often exceedingly harsh.
 His father saved many participants of Rebellion of the Seven States from execution, and made some work in constructing his tomb.
 Emperor Wu had killed thousands of people and their families over the Liu An affair, Hengshan, his prosecution of witchcraft, and the Prince Ju revolt.

 He used some of his wives' relatives to fight Xiongnu, some of whom become successful and famous generals.
 There is evidence to suggest that the two of them, Wei Qing and Huo Qubin, may have been his lovers.
 Wei Qing was buried in the Emperor's mausoleum.

 He forced his last queen to commit suicide.
 His lover, Han Yuan, whom he had known since childhood, was executed on the Queen Dowager's orders for having an affair with a palace maid.
 Out of the twelve prime ministers appointed by Emperor Wu, three were executed and two committed suicide while holding the post; another was executed in retirement.
 He set up many special prisons (詔獄) and incarcerated nearly two hundred thousand individuals in them.